tektoncd/community/teps/0060-remote-resource-resolution.md

   could be provided out of the box too but we don't _have to_ since this doesn't overlap with concerns around backwards compatibility in the same way that Tekton Bundles and in-cluster support might.
+- Ensure that "-as-code" flows can be supported.
+For example, fetching a Pipeline at a specific commit and re-writing the Pipeline so that Task references within that Pipeline also reference the specific commit as well.

 ## Proposal